brianrainey/brianrainey.github.com/_posts/2014-03-19-fellow-expat-jony-ive.md

 title: On Fellow Expat Jony Ive
 ---

-There'a a lot to like about [Time's interview with Jony Ive](http://time.com/jonathan-ive-apple-interview/).
+There's a lot to like about [Time's interview with Jony Ive](http://time.com/jonathan-ive-apple-interview/).
 My personal
 favourite: